Oh sweet MRR! The yardstick of progress for a SaaS / subscription / membership / recurring revenue business.

 Let me quickly tell you possible ways of finding some other KPIs.

-- Switches: When event type is ‘updated’, and new MRR is more than old MRR, it’s an upgrade.
+- Switches: When the event type is ‘updated’, and the new MRR is more than the old MRR, it’s an upgrade.
 Downgrade otherwise.

 Similarly, all new MRR + upgrades = expansion in MRR.
 All churn + downgrades = contraction in MRR.

-- Active Subscriptions: Unique Subscriptions IDs, excluding cancelled or non-converted trials.
+- Active Subscriptions: Unique Subscriptions IDs, excluding canceled or non-converted trials.